 On September 15, 1862 the Reel and the Michael families found themselves in harms way of an approaching battle.
 General Robert E. Lee’s Army of Northern Virginia converged on the small hamlet of Sharpsburg and the surrounding farmsteads.
 The main battle line of the Lee’s forces would be to the east of the Hagerstown Pike and north of the Dunker Church.
 Initially the Reel families may have stayed at home, but when the battle erupted at daybreak on the morning of the 17th they probably evacuated to safety at the farm of Henry to the west.

-By 7:30am, Rebels from Stonewall Jackson’s Division under the command of General John R. Jones had fallen back across David Reel’s farm to regroup.
-David’s barn was quickly established as a first aid station and evacuation site to move Confederate wounded further back from the battle to the hospitals.
+By 7:30am, Rebels from Stonewall Jackson’s Division under the command of General John R. Jones had fallen back across Samuel Reel’s farm to regroup.
+Samuel’s barn was quickly established as a first aid station and evacuation site to move Confederate wounded further back from the battle to the hospitals.
 Sharpsburg resident and historian, John P. Smith who was seventeen at the time of the battle recalled the horrific scene of the Reel hospital, “While staying at Mr. Reels I saw a number of wounded and dead Confederates brought into the yard; some were having their limbs amputated, others horribly mangled were dying.
 One man in particular I shall never forget.
 His entire abdomen had been torn and mangled with a piece of exploded shell.
 He uttered piercing and heart rendering cries and besought those who stood by for God’s sake to kill him and thus end his sufferings.
 Death came to his relief in a short time and he was hastily buried in a shallow grave dug in the orchard nearby.”

 Within the hour, John Bell Hood’s Confederate Division was forced to withdraw to the farm after their devastating counter-attack into the Cornfield and East Woods.
-At the same time, Confederate reinforcements were marching across the Michael and Reel farms towards the West Woods and the Sunken Road, while Colonel Stephen D. Lee’s artillery battalion redeployed on the high ground of David Reel’s cornfield overlooking the Hagerstown Pike hoping to repeal the Union Second Corps advance.
+At the same time, Confederate reinforcements were marching across the Michael and Reel farms towards the West Woods and the Sunken Road, while Colonel Stephen D. Lee’s artillery battalion redeployed on the high ground of Samuel Reel’s cornfield overlooking the Hagerstown Pike hoping to repeal the Union Second Corps advance.

 Captain Henry W. Addison of the 7th South Carolina Regiment recalled their casualties after their attack across the Hagerstown Pike.
 Writing to Ezra Carman in 1898, Addison said that they were “charging right over the crest of the hill (a green cornfield on our right) where we found the Federals, who had fallen back under it, with innumerable Cannon and numbers of lines of Infantry ready and awaiting us.
 So rapid was the Federal fire of grape, Canister and Cannon balls of large size together with their Infantry fire, that we lost in Killed and wounded about three fourths of our number in fifteen minutes.